code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2015-01-04-jsf-primefaces-login-servlet-filter-example.md

 When creating a Java Server Faces application that needs to ensure only authenticated users can access certain pages, a `Servlet Filter` in combination with a session managed bean could be used to achieve this.

-The following post illustrates how to implement a basic PrimeFaces login using Spring Boot and Maven.
+The following post illustrates how to implement a basic JSF login page example using PrimeFaces, Spring Boot, and Maven.
 It is largely based on this excellent [post by BalusC at the Stack Overflow forum](https://stackoverflow.com/questions/3841361/jsf-http-session-login/3842060#3842060){:target="_blank"}.

 Tools used:
 * PrimeFaces 6.1